-There are a whole lot of blogs and articles and even books written by folks who don’t know what they’re talking about.
+There are a lot of blogs, articles, and even books written by folks who don’t know what they’re talking about.

 We all have theories about how we’ll respond in these situations, but they’re generally based on the experiences of others (or experiences they’ve borrowed and delivered to you).

 Books, movies, blogs, and all the other media through which we can transfer information and ideas are wonderful, but you can’t truly know what you’re made of, what’s real and what’s supposition, until you go out and earn your authority.

 This desire many people have to have the trappings of expertise without first experiencing anything that would guide them toward expertise hasn’t flagged in the years since I wrote this.
 If anything, there are more people posturing and propping up Potempkin Instagram accounts and blogs than ever before.
 There’s some great stuff out there, and we live in a Golden Age of communication.
 But there’s still a basic media literacy that’s lacking amongst the general public that would help sort the legit stuff from the folks who’re just going through the motions of legitimacy.